hoangngo-sudo/portfolio/README.md

 - **Project commit sparklines**: Per-project GitHub commit activity shows the last 12 weeks.
 - **2 color themes**: Black and Teal themes switch through a chip-style text button.
 The switch uses an opacity and blur crossfade (250ms ease-out).
 It also uses a diagonal wipe transition (View Transitions API with clip-path, 0.7s, direction-aware keyframes).
 The toggle includes haptic and audio feedback.
 An anti-FOUC inline script prevents theme flash on load.
 - **Scroll progress bar + Back-to-top FAB**: Feature flags toggle the scroll progress bar and the back-to-top button.
 - **Categorized skill pills**: A categorized grid of theme-aware pills shows the tech stack.
 The pills use hover effects and skillicons.dev CDN icons.
-An inline stack description paragraph includes embedded pill buttons. `@lisse/react` smoothCorners makes squircle corners.
+An inline stack description paragraph includes embedded pill buttons with rounded corners.
 - **Sticky footer contact**: Pure CSS sticky reveal lets content sections scroll over with `z-10`.
 The Contact section sits at `z-0`, pinned to the viewport bottom.
 Decorative "God bless you." text sits at the bottom edge.
 - **SpotlightCard**: A radial-gradient glow follows the cursor on project and coursework cards.
 The accent color adapts to the active theme.
 - **Shadow elevation**: A two-tier depth system uses `dm-elevation-2` for dark sections.
 Light sections use a 3-layer stacked shadow, `elevation-2`.
 - **Variant-aware typography**: `SectionWrapper` shares a React context. `Overline` and `SectionHeading` adapt their color to dark or light backgrounds.
 This keeps WCAG AA contrast on every section.
-- **Chip-style buttons**: Squircle-cornered (`@lisse/react`) interactive chips handle nav, contact, and back-to-top actions.
+- **Chip-style buttons**: Rounded interactive chips handle nav, contact, and back-to-top actions.
 An animated rainbow glow ring appears on the search overlay trigger.
 Colors adapt to the active theme.
 - **Web haptics**: Touch feedback works on chips, drags, globe rotation, and button taps.
 - **Synthesized audio**: Dual-channel haptic and sound feedback accompanies every interaction.
 Ultra-subtle sine-wave tones from `@web-kits/audio` Minimal patch (9 sounds across 10 components) make the audio.
 The system auto-respects `prefers-reduced-motion`.
 - **Themed scrollbar**: A thin accent-colored scrollbar stays consistent across all scroll containers.